 The Foundation may also use additional funds to make discretionary contributions to the General Conference of the Brethren in Christ Church.
 Unless designated otherwise by the Foundation, discretionary contributions may be used by the General Conference for any purpose, including operating expenses.
-The Board of Directors of the Foundation has adopted policies to (a) designate, on an annual basis, the Trust Fund's net operating excess, if any, for the benefit of the General Conference; provided that, as of the time of such designation, net assets without donor restriction of the Trust Fund are no less than an amount equal to the five (5) years historical average of the Trust Fund's annual operating expenses and (b) continue its policy not to make discretionary contributions from the Brotherhood Loan Fund if the ratio of outstanding obligations with respect to debt securities offered by this Prospectus to net assets of the Brotherhood Loan Fund is greater than 8 to 1.
-The Board of Directors further clarified that all contributions from the Foundation are purely discretionary and are subject to annual review.
-As of December 31, 2023, the net assets of the Trust did not equal the average 5 year operating expense threshold set forth in policy.
-Therefore, pursuant to the policies adopted in 2019, the Foundation did not make a discretionary contribution from the Trust Fund.
-In 2023, the Brotherhood Loan Fund made a discretionary contribution of \$304,130 from the Brotherhood Loan Fund to the General Conference and made no other discretionary contributions to the General Conference during the calendar year ending December 31, 2023.
-This contribution equated to approximately 77% of the Change in net assets without donor restrictions of the Brotherhood Loan Fund prior to such contribution for the year ended December 31, 2023.
-Prior to the Brotherhood Loan Fund's discretionary contribution for 2023, the change in net assets of the Foundation for the year ended December 31, 2023 was approximately \$397.021.
+The Board of Directors of the Foundation has adopted policies to not make discretionary contributions from the Foundation if the ratio of outstanding obligations with respect to debt securities offered by this Prospectus to net assets of the Brotherhood Loan Fund is greater than 8 to 1.
+The Board of Directors further clarified that all contributions from the Foundation are purely discretionary and are subject to annual review..
+In 2024, the Foundation made a discretionary contribution of \$88,755 to the General Conference and made no other discretionary contributions to the General Conference during the calendar year ending December 31, 2024.
+This contribution equated to approximately 50% of the Change in net assets without donor restrictions of the Brotherhood Loan Fund and Trust Fund combined prior to such contribution for the year ended December 31, 2024.
+Prior to the discretionary contribution for 2024, the change in net assets of the Securities of the Securities of the general Conference and made and December 31, 2024.
+Was approximately \$179,739.